It is suggested to first read:

 You can collect profiling data from the same instance as many times as needed.
 If you no-longer wish to use it, you can release the instance using:

-On your backend, make a call to your node's Darwinium API step.
+On your backend, make a call to your node's Darwinium API endpoint

 The details and formatting of API url, headers and body can be obtained using the API helper on your step.